 It doesn’t feel right to call Fairmont Chateau Laurier a hotel as it is so much more.
 More like a major tourist attraction merged with a hotel.
 The building itself is a stunning castle set on the Ottawa river.
 Fairmont Chateau Laurier first opened across from Ottawa rail station.
 A wonderful part of the expansion of the Candian railway was the creation of premium hotels near the stations.

-Many of these hotels are now part of the Fairmont Group who have done an amazing job keeping their special and unique feel alive.
+Many of these hotels are now part of the Fairmont Group who has done an amazing job keeping their special and unique feel alive.
 Most Fairmont hotels I have stayed at are considerably bigger than my usual boutique hotel.
 However, each one has a unique charm and sense of place which I feel are the most important qualities when choosing a hotel.

 Back to Chateau Laurier.
 Built in 1912 across the road from Ottawa railway station, this castle-like building also has possibly the best location in Ottawa.
 It sits on the corner of the Ottawa river and Rideau Canal, just across from Parliament Hill in the heart of downtown Ottawa.